 Writing from a Judicial Perspective

-This writing-focused Lawyering seminar will address questions implicated in the drafting, analysis, and use of judicial opinions.
-Its focus and areas of inquiry will be of particular relevance to students considering judicial clerkships and internships and students interested in advanced advocacy.
-Areas of inquiry will include the nature of judicial authorship, and the roles that judicial clerks play in conceptualizing and drafting opinions; clerking and confidentiality; the audiences that judges write for, and how considerations of audience shape judicial writing; the lack of a consensus-based tradition in U.S. appellate opinions, and the issues created for advocates in interpreting and using separate opinions from a single case; the trend toward courts' drafting of "unpublished" opinions and the status of these opinions as precedent; framing law and using facts in opinion writing; the effect of precedent/revisiting stare decisis; and use of social science evidence.
-The course will pay close attention to the "practice" of judicial writing with assignments including drafting a bench memo and an opinion in an actual appellate case set for argument during the semester.
-Students in role will also hear oral argument on the case and participate in a "bench conference" to discuss the issues, the legal standards, the evidence, and the policy implications of various possible rulings.
-During the semester, judges visit the seminar and discuss their approaches to opinion writing.
-Seminar students also choose a course project, for example, a short-term placement with a judge from a New York City-area court or administrative tribunal, during which students draft a judicial writing under supervision.
-Participating courts have included Manhattan, Brooklyn, and Bronx Supreme Courts, Manhattan Surrogate's Court, New York City Civil and Criminal Courts, Queens and Brooklyn Family Courts, Westchester County Court, Magistrate Judges for the U.S. District Court, Southern and Eastern Districts, and the New York City Office of Administrative Trials and Hearings.
+This writing-focused Lawyering seminar will address these and other questions implicated in the drafting, analysis, and use of judicial opinions.
+Its focus and areas of inquiry may be of particular interest and relevance to students considering judicial clerkships and internships and to students interested in advanced advocacy.
+Areas of inquiry will include the nature of judicial authorship, and the roles that judicial clerks play in the conceptualization and drafting of opinions; clerking and confidentiality; the audiences that judges write for, and how considerations of audience shape judicial writing; the role of empathy in judging; the lack of a consensus-based tradition (or what some would consider a privileging of the separate statement) in U.S. appellate opinions, and the issues created for courts and advocates in interpreting and using separate opinions from a single case; the function of amicus curiae briefs; the manifestation of social-justice perspectives in judicial writing; the relationship between judicial philosophy, including judicial activism, and judicial writing; framing law and using facts in opinion writing; the effect of precedent/revisiting stare decisis; the trend toward courts' drafting "unpublished" opinions and the status of these opinions as precedent; the use of social science evidence; and identifying a judicial voice.